 A rich and luxurious tea made from the naturally milky Jin Xuan cultivar.
 Malted milkshake, high mountain grass, alpine rhododendrons and cream.

-Organic Oolong processed in nitrogen to increase GABA to 200mg per 100g.
+Organic Oolong processed in low oxygen to increase GABA to 200mg per 100g.
 Summer rain, apricot jam, wet wood and chestnut honey.

 Dark and smooth GABA tea.
 Deep roasted nuts, tarmac and coffee.
 Fleeting spices like black cardamom, antique wood and black liquorice.